 John F. Kennedy

-John Fitzgerald Kennedy, known as JFK, was an American politician who served as the 35th president of the United States from 1961 until his assassination near the end of his third year in office.
-JFK served at the height of the Cold War, and the majority of his work as president concerned relations with the Soviet Union and Cuba.
-A Democrat, Kennedy represented Massachusetts in both houses of the U.S. Congress prior to his presidency.
+John Fitzgerald Kennedy, better known as JFK, was the 35th president of the United States.
+He served from 1961 until his assassination in 1933, dying aged 46 after nearly 3 years in office.
+JFK was president during the Cold War, and as such his foreign policy primarily concerned relations with the Soviet Union and Cuba.
+A key moment in the presidency was the Cuban Missile Crisis of 1962.
+Kennedy represented Massachusetts as a Democrat in both houses of the US Congress before being elected president.

 On 22 November 1963, Kennedy was assassinated in Dallas by Lee Harvey Oswald, leaving his wife, Jacqueline ‘Jackie’ Kennedy, a widow.
 After Kennedy’s death, Congress passed many of his proposed domestic policies, including the Civil Rights Act and the Revenue Act of 1964.
 Kennedy was, and remains, popular with the American public, despite rumours of his extramarital affairs.
 He is known to have suffered from chronic back pain throughout his adult life, though the reality of his illness was hidden from the public for years.